FAQ: Can I Use PTO After Giving Two Weeks’ Notice?

 • Finish on good terms.
 The last thing for the employee is to leave the company on good terms.
 Not only is it possible they will work for the same company sometime in the future, but companies also talk to one another.
 Employees who leave on good terms might also get a good reference for the next job.

-Companies need to establish a fair final pay policy for all employees.
-When deciding whether or not to pay employees for accrued PTO, consider the individual, the company as a whole, and the regulations.
+Companies should also establish a fair final pay policy for all employees.
+When deciding whether or not to pay employees for accrued PTO, consider the individual, the company as a whole and the regulations.